learnbin.net nav logo

 Natural rubber is a high molecular weight polymer.
 The molecular weight can be up to 6000000 g/mol.
 Generally, synthetic rubber has a molecular weight range between 5000 – 10000 g/mol.
 The molecular weight of natural cannot be controlled and the molecular weight of synthetic rubber can be controlled.
 Polymers with high molecular weight have high physical properties.

 Because the polymer molecules are entangled and connected to each other well.
 Therefore, the intermolecular interactions are high.
-So, the physical properties such as tensile strength, impact strength, shear stress, viscosity are increasing.
+So, the physical properties such as tensile strength, impact strength, shear stress, and viscosity are increasing.
 But the commercially important range of molecular weight is 10000 – 100000 g/mol.

 Variation of physical properties with respect to molecular weight